NVIDIA/hpc-container-maker/docs/primitives.md

 - __dest__: Path in the container image to copy the file(s)

+- ___exclude_from__: String or list of strings.
+One or more filenames containing rsync-style exclude patterns (e.g., `.apptainerignore`).
+Only used when building for Singularity or Apptainer.
+If specified, the copy operation is emitted in the `%setup` section using `rsync --exclude-from=<file>` rather than the standard `%files` copy directive.
+This enables selective exclusion of files and directories during the image build, for example to omit large data files, caches, or temporary artifacts.
+Multiple exclusion files may be provided as a list or tuple.
+The default is an empty list (Singularity specific).

 - __files__: A dictionary of file pairs, source and destination, to copy into the container image.
 If specified, has precedence over `dest` and `src`.